 How did you prepare for the job/interview?

 The process of securing a job at J&J was “traditional” in a way, in that I followed many of the pathways that come recommended as you begin business school.
-First, I networked with current classmates, second-year BC MBA students, and BC alums who worked at J&J. Secondly, I worked closely with Donna Modica in the Career Development Office.
+First, I networked with current classmates, second-year BC MBA students, and BC alums who worked at J&J. Secondly, I worked closely with my career advisor.
 These steps helped me to secure an initial interview with J&J. I prepared thoroughly for the interview, doing extensive research on the company, preparing my “impact stories,” and practicing out loud several times.
 Once I secured an internship at J&J, I made sure to make the strongest impact I could during my internship.
 This led to my full-time job offer.

 What classes have been the most impactful as they relate to your future position?
 Why?